 Who doesn?t enjoy brushing aside winter mulch and garden debris to see what little plants are poking up through the soil?
 In many locations, the red-pink shoots of peony plants are one of the earlier signs of spring.
 Click this article to learn about spring care of peonies.

 With so many varieties of peonies available these days, selecting the right peony for your garden can be confusing.
 Add terms like tree peony, itoh peony and herbaceous peony, and it can seem overwhelming.
 This article is specifically about growing tree peonies.

 Peonies are popular garden plants with both herbaceous and tree peonies available.
 But there's also another peony you can grow - hybrid peonies.
 Click this article to learn more about Itoh peony types and growing hybrid peonies.

 Peonies are blowsy old-fashioned favorites.
 Container grown peonies are excellent for the patio but they require a little more care than in ground plants.
 Choose a big container and come with us to learn how to grow peony in a container.

-Peony flowers are large, showy and sometimes fragrant, making them an essential in the sunny flower garden.
-Foliage lasts all summer and is an attractive background for other plantings.
+Peony flowers are large, showy, and sometimes fragrant, making them essential in the sunny flower garden.
+The foliage lasts all summer and is an attractive background for other plantings.
 Get care info here.

 The peony is like the grand matriarch of the garden.
 It knows exactly what it wants, and if you don't provide it with exactly what it wants, a peony will cause problems.
 Non-blooming is one.
 Learn more here.